 - sezlabour.tk - fake website, email firstname.lastname@example.org used for positions vacant letters for ESL or EFL teaching positions, salary offered is US$3000-US$4750 per month, school name not specified.

 - email@example.com - fake address and website.
 The real or official UAE Ministry of Labour does not use .tk domains for their website, and does not send emails asking you to send them money for visa or work permit processing charges.

 The Gulf News (a UAE

 newspaper) investigated Global Recruiters and called them a bogus or scam

-the Global Recruiters websites, which is only effective in the UAE though, teachers oversease will still be able to access the websites.
+the Global Recruiters websites, but that is only effective in the UAE.
+Teachers overseas will still be able to access the websites.